 The Annual Course (AC) data submission began in fiscal year 2011.
 Kennedy-King College met the reporting deadline in two of the five years reviewed; the fiscal year 2017 submission was finalized two and a half months late, the fiscal year 2016 submission was five months late, and the fiscal year 2015 submission was finalized one month past the reporting deadline.
 The number of submissions needed to finalize the data ranged from one to nine.
 The final AC submissions did not contain any critical errors in four of the five years reviewed; the fiscal year 2017 submission contained one critical error.
 The Annual Course data submission helps to address the requirements of the Dual Credit Quality Act (Public Act 096-0194) and supports the production of some measures contained in Complete College America (CCA) by collecting information on dual credit and remedial and gatekeeper Math and English courses.

 The Fall Enrollment (E1) data submission's timeliness met the reporting deadline in two of the past five years; the fiscal year 2017 submission was finalized about five weeks late, the fiscal year 2016 submission was three months late, and the fiscal year 2015 submission was finalized about two months past the reporting deadline.
-The number of submissions needed to finalize the data ranged from one to seven during the five fiscal year 2018 submission contained one critical errors in four of the five years reviewed; the fiscal year 2018 submission contained one critical error, and this data was verified by college officials as valid and accurate.
+The number of submissions needed to finalize the data ranged from one to seven during the five fiscal years reviewed.
+There were no critical errors in four of the five years reviewed; the fiscal year 2018 submission contained one critical error, and this data was verified by college officials as valid and accurate.
 Kennedy-King College met the reporting deadline for the Fall Enrollment Survey in three of the five years reviewed; the fiscal year 2017 submission was finalized four days late, and the fiscal year 2015 submission was finalized two days late.
-There were no headcount discrepancies between the Fall Enrollment Survey and the E1 submission in three of the five years reviewed; the fiscal year 2017 submission in three of the five years reviewed; the fiscal year 2017 submission in three of the five years reviewed; the fiscal year 2017 submission in three of the five years reviewed; there was a discrepancy with the fiscal year 2017 submission (11 records) and the fiscal year 2016 submission (20 records).
+There were no headcount discrepancies between the Fall Enrollment Survey and the E1 submission in three of the five years reviewed; there was a discrepancy with the fiscal year 2017 submission (11 records) and the fiscal year 2016 submission (20 records).